Embryo Activist: Babys Lawsuit Takes On S. Korea Climate Inaction - UrduPoint

 "The children left behind will be responsible for reducing carbon emissions and suffer the consequences."

-Jeah, who said she would like to be a professional gamer, soldier, or farmer when she grows up, delivered a statement during the final hearing on Tuesday.
+Jeah, who said she would like to be a professional gamer, soldier or a farmer when she grows up, delivered a statement during the final hearing Tuesday.

 Her lawyer Youn Se-jong told AFP the youthful nature of the plaintiffs helped hammer home people's "desperation for change".